The 5 Biggest mistakes to avoid during a Washroom Refurbishment (and 5 others to be aware of)

 3. Thermostatic Mixing Valves (TMV)

 Do not be tempted to skip installing Thermostatic Mixing Valves in your Washroom.
-A Thermostatic Mixing Valve (TMV) is a critical safety and comfort device that blends hot and cold water to a safe, consistent temperature right before it reaches the faucet or showerhead.
+A Thermostatic Mixing Valve (TMV) is a critical safety and comfort device that blends hot and cold water to a safe, consistent temperature right before it reaches the tap or showerhead.

 4. Antisocial Behaviour

-For more information read our excellent article: Using Washroom Design to Tackle Antisocial behaviour in school toilets.
+For more information, read our excellent article: Using Washroom Design to Tackle Antisocial Behaviour in School Toilets.

-5. Partial Refurbishments
+5. Partial Toilet Refurbishment

 We are often asked to retain the original walls, floor or ceiling when designing a Washroom.